mmmuscus/Shadow-Functions-Engine/README.md

 ### 2.1.1.
 Initialization
 #### 2.1.1.1.
 System variables
 ###### This section was last checked in the 1.0.0. version of the engine
 First things first.
-The system adds all variables, most of theese are vital for the engine and should not be altered (unless you understand how theese systems work, in that case go nuts!).
-All of theese will be explained in bigger detail in [the next big segement of the documentation](#3-detailed-description-of-everything), but here are some examples:
+The system adds all variables, most of these are vital for the engine and should not be altered (unless you understand how these systems work, in that case go nuts!).
+All of these will be explained in bigger detail in [the next big segement of the documentation](#3-detailed-description-of-everything), but here are some examples:
 ```cpp
 bool isWPressed;
 ```